WOW-Docker/MangosZero/README.md

 # Additional scripts

 ```
-you can run these inside the container. first run: docker exec -it vanilla bash
+you can run these inside the container. first run: docker exec -it mangos bash
 /install/UpdateDatabases.sh - sometimes the database is incompatible only the binaries get updated. not the database. run this script to upgrade your databases. make sure you make a backup first
 /install/InstallWorld.sh - Sometimes after upgrading world, this doesn't get detected, or your world db gets corrupted. this scripts builds a new world db.
 /install/UpdateWanIP.sh - Run if your wan IP has changed.